Qiqihar

 Qiqihar (also spelled Tsitsihar) is the second-largest city in the Heilongjiang province of China, in the west central part of the province.
 The built-up (or metro) area made up of Longsha, Tiefeng and Jianhua districts had 959,787 inhabitants, while the total population of the prefecture-level city was shrinking to 4,067,489 as of the 2020 census (5,367,003 as of 2010).
+In 2024, the total registered population of the city will be 5.06 million.
+Among them, the rural population is 3.165 million.
 These are mainly Han Chinese, though the city is also home to thirty-four minorities including Manchus, Daur, and Mongols.
 Numerous wetlands are close to Qiqihar, including the Zhalong Nature Reserve, famous in China for being home to numerous red-crowned cranes.